 Related:- Easily check what motherboard you have

 Unlike the 24 pin connector, the EPS connector pin varies in pin count.
-It can go from a single 4 pin up to dual 8 pin and that depends upon the tier of the motherboard.
+It can go from a single 4 pins up to a dual 8 pins and that depends upon the tier of the motherboard.
 This connector is responsible for supplying the power to your VRM section that supplies the regulated voltage to your main processor.

 How to Connect:- The EPS connector has a small latch and goes in one way similar to the ATX connector.
 If you have 2x 4 pin EPS connector ports on the motherboard, then you will have to combine 2x 4 pin EPS connectors from your PSU.
 Both the latches on them should be aligned.

-How to Connect:- The PCIE connector has a similar method of connecting as the EPS connector has.
-If your graphics card has an 8 pin connector, then you will have to combine the 2 extra pin connector to your 6 pin PCI-E connector from your PSU.
+How to Connect:- The PCI-E connector has a similar method of connecting as the EPS connector has.
+If your graphics card has an 8 pin connector, then you will have to combine the 2 extra pin connectors to your 6 pins PCI-E connector from your PSU.
 The same method will be repeated for a graphics card on which 2x 8 pin connectors are present.